giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/metachip2/README.md

 conda install -c bioconda mmseqs2 conda install -c conda-forge r-base conda install -c bioconda mafft

+#you can also combine evrything in one command
+conda install -c bioconda blast diamond mmseqs2 mafft conda install -c conda-forge r-base

 #at this point, check with conda list -n metachip2 if the following softwares are already installed, I skip the installation of the ones that were already installed in my case
 conda install scipy